pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 #### Step 3: Handle cherry-picked PRs

-Once your PR gets approved, the repo administrator will have your PR merged into the docs upstream/master.
+Once your PR gets approved, the repo committers will have your PR merged into the docs upstream/master.
 After a few minutes, ti-chi-bot automatically creates PRs to other versions as you have specified by adding cherry-pick labels.

 You need to perform the following steps on each one of the cherry-picked PRs:

 - Check whether the cherry-picked content is exactly what you want to commit to that release version.
 If yes, please comment "LGTM", which means "Looks good to me".
-The repository administrator will merge it soon.
+The repository committers will merge it soon.

 - If most of your changes apply to multiple doc versions but some differences exist among versions, make changes by commenting in the cherry-picked PR instructing how you would like to make version-specific changes.
-Then the repository administrator will commit to the PR according to your comment before you approve it.
+Then the repository committers will commit to the PR according to your comment before you approve it.

 - (Advanced) If any conflicts exist in the cherry-picked PR, resolve the conflicts.
 This is only for those who have the write permission in the repository.

-After the steps above are completed, the administrator will merge the cherry-picked PRs.
+After the steps above are completed, the committers will merge the cherry-picked PRs.
 At this point, your contribution journey is completed! 🎉

 ## How we implement bilingual documentation